pace-neutrons/Horace/documentation/smg/11_ISIS_release.md

 and the same file system, so the deployment performed on one system currently means that the same changes are then deployed on the other; only one system needs to be changed.

-A disadvantage of iDaaaS is currently the absence of the system-wide cmake installation, so a person, who wants to make a release on iDaaaS machine needs to do local cmake installation.
+A disadvantage of IDAaaS is currently the absence of the system-wide cmake installation, so a person, who wants to make a release on iDaaaS machine needs to do local cmake installation.

 #### Notes